cksystemsgroup/BigActors/README.md

 Conditions of use
 -----------------

-BigActors is distributed under the terms of the [BSD License](https://github.com/cksystemsgroup/BigActors/blob/master/COPYING).
+BigActors is distributed under the terms of the [GNU GPL License](https://github.com/cksystemsgroup/BigActors/blob/master/COPYING).

 Bug reporting
 -------------